ghc-proposals/ghc-proposals/README.rst

    * Invite the author to revise the proposal (new label: `Needs revision <https://github.com/ghc-proposals/ghc-proposals/pulls?q=label%3A%22Needs+revision%22>`__)
    * Accepts the proposal (new label: `Accepted <https://github.com/ghc-proposals/ghc-proposals/pulls?q=label%3A%22Accepted%22>`__).

    Needs-revision is a common outcome, including for proposals that the committee is enthusiastic about.
    It is usually accompanied with guidance about the revisions that are sought.
    There may be multiple iterations of revision followed by committee discussion.
    The goal is to be clear about where the next action lies: with the committee or with the author.
+   While the Proposal is marked as "Needs revision", the duration of this stage freezes.

    Acceptance of the proposal implies that the implementation will be accepted into GHC provided it is well-engineered, well-documented, conforms to the